Generic Name: dapsone

 In an open label safety and pharmacokinetic study in pediatric subjects 9 to 11 years of age with acne vulgaris, a subset of subjects (N = 16) received once daily topical application of approximately 2 grams of Aczone Gel, 7.5%, to the entire face, shoulders, upper chest and upper back for 8 days.
 On Day 8, the systemic concentrations were at or near steady state and the mean ± SD systemic concentration of dapsone at 10 hours post dose was 20 ± 12.5 ng/mL.

 In Vivo Activity: No microbiology or immunology studies were conducted during Aczone Gel, 7.5% clinical studies.

-Drug Resistance: No dapsone resistance studies were conducted during dapsone gel clinical studies.
-Because no such studies were done, there are no data available as to whether dapsone treatment may have resulted in decreased susceptibility of Propionibacterium acnes, an organism associated with acne, or to other antimicrobials that may be used to treat acne.
+Drug Resistance: No dapsone resistance studies were conducted during dapsone gel clinical studies therefore there are no data available as to whether dapsone treatment may have resulted in decreased susceptibility of Propionibacterium acnes, an organism associated with acne, or to other antimicrobials that may be used to treat acne.
 Therapeutic resistance to dapsone has been reported for Mycobacterium leprae, when patients have been treated with oral dapsone.

 Dapsone was not carcinogenic to rats when orally administered to females for 92 weeks or males for 100 weeks at dose levels up to 15 mg/kg/day (approximately 340 times the systemic exposure observed in humans as a result of use of the MRHD of Aczone Gel, 7.5%, based on AUC comparisons).